andrastantos/brew/docs/cpu/isa.rst

 .. note::
   We only have reduction sum.
 Is there any other *really* important reduction op we need?

+.. todo:: $rD <- size $rA is a new instruction, needs toolset/Espresso support.

 Binary ALU group
 ----------------